SignalK/signalk-java/README.md

 ==================
 The old signalk-java server began long before signalk, and has changed so much its become too difficult to maintain.
 Its replaced by the Artemis server  (https://github.com/SignalK/artemis-server).

-To install the new server, or upgrade your current installation, see the 'ARTEMIS' notes in the Quickstart below.
+To install the new artemis server, you need to switch to the artemis branch (https://github.com/SignalK/signalk-java/tree/artemis and follow the README.)

+The rest of this doc is for the old server install

 Security
 ========